Akshitpal95/Assingment-1/README.md

-# Assingment-1
-here i made a perfume webpage with filter button features and products in cards form using concept of flexbox and basic css and html learnings
+A responsive perfume showcase webpage built using HTML and CSS.
+Features product cards organized with Flexbox and an interactive filter system for browsing different perfume categories.
+This project helped strengthen my understanding of layouts, styling, and user-friendly interface design.